 The correct approvals must be obtained before commencing most building and development work.
 More information about building work that requires an approval can be found at Building Approvals.

 A building records search will advise if Ipswich City Council has a record of any approved building applications, these details are limited to: Building Application number, brief description of proposed Building work, date application was approved, inspection records (if available) and Certifier details (if privately certified).
-Please note that this particular search does not include any copies of Building plans, documents or certificates, Property Search Application Form.
+Please note that this particular search does not include any copies of Building plans, documents or certificates, Planning and Development Certificates/Searches and Development Compliance Certificates Form.

 If the building records search does not provide details of building works that may exist on the site, Council suggests that you carry out a Building Inspection by a licensed building inspector as part of your due diligence with the purchase of the property.
 A building inspection report may highlight building works that may not comply with the Building Code at the time of the Building Inspection.
 In addition, it is recommended that you compare the results of the building records search with structures that exist on the property at the time of your purchase as this may highlight structures that do not have the relevant approvals.
 Please note that due to the age of some structures approval may not have been required or records may not have been kept.